jcharra/Entris/src/README.txt

  - Change music with each level
  - Improve tests in each modules (esp. the server stuff should tell us when it failed)
- - Implement visual/sound effects for deletion of lines
  - Implement sound effect for rotating the piece/moving down